Friday, March 29, 2024

 Going back to Daniel 9:24, let's look again at what the purpose for the 70 Weeks are.

 It is commonly argued that the Second Advent is required for this to be fully fulfilled, that certain aspects of this clearly aren't fulfilled already.
 In fact I've even seen some Christians try to remove the First Advent from this altogether, like Chris White.
-To me that grossly undervalues what happened in 30 AD in a way no Christian, no matter how Futurist and Premillennial they are, should be willing to do."
+To me that grossly undervalues what happened in that Aviv in a way no Christian, no matter how Futurist and Premillennial they are, should be willing to do.

 If you think "make an end of sins" means no one will be sinning anymore then you have to move the end of the 70 Weeks to after the Millennium, not before it.
 I would be curious to hear someone argue such a theory.
 This is referring to Jesus paying the price for Sin on The Cross, when He said "It Is Finished".